The-Jay-Aher/DevOps/IAC/Terraform/README.md

 ### Enhancing with count index

--   You can use the `count.index` to iterate through the list to have more customization
+-   You can use the `count.index` to iterate through the list to have more customization.

 ## Conditional Expressions

--   Conditional Expression in Terraform allows you to choose between two values based on a condition
+-   Conditional Expression in Terraform allows you to choose between two values based on a condition.

 Syntax -